user202729/tex-fast-recompile/README.md

 ## Limitations

+* If VimTeX is used, the latexmk (emulation) is forcefully killed when compilation stops.
+In that case, the temporary directory is not cleaned, and over time it may clutter the temporary directory.
 * Any file `\input` in the preamble must not be changed. (when the preamble changes, the program will automatically detect that)
 * You must not read from the terminal anywhere in the preamble, such as with functions `\read -1 to ...` or `\ior_get_term:nN ...`.
 (if you're not sure what this mean, you should be safe)